• Skip to primary navigation

 • Let the purée cool to room temperature before adding to the buttercream.

-For Buttercream:
+For Buttercream

 • Combine butter and sifted powdered sugar in the bowl of a stand mixer.
 Cream together for several minutes until well mixed and smooth.

 • Add the (room temperature!) cranberry purée and mix to incorporate.
 If the buttercream is too thin, you can add more powdered sugar to thicken it to your desired consistency.
+If too thick, add a few teaspoons of orange juice until you reach the consistency you're looking for.

-For Candied Sage:
+For Candied Sage

 • Swirl sage leaves in the beaten egg white (see safety note!), pinching/sliding them between your thumb and index finger to remove the excess.
 Dip the leaves in sugar, then lay on a rack to dry.
 The leaves will take 8-12 hours to dry completely, depending on the humidity level.